Allegri, Pochettino, Nagelsemann, Blanc? Why solving Man Utd mess will be so hard | Goal.com

 And things could even get worse.

-The club has reported record revenues but there is a suspicion that commercial revenue growth has stalled.
+The club have reported record revenues but there is a suspicion that commercial revenue growth has stalled.

 Languishing in 12th position, there is no Champions League money on the horizon and both Liverpool and City are catching up financially.
 Tottenham have their new ground, and even mid-table sides are being buttressed by the same broadcast deals as United.